-N. Bhardwaj

-Volume: 24 +18 hours

-Credits: 4 ECTS
+Pr : J. Lochard & A. Ekere Volume: 24 +18 hours Credits: 4 ECTS Assessment scheme : final exams

-Assessment scheme:

-final exam &

-Presentation in class

 ECUE 6: INTRODUCTION TO FIELD MISSION

 This lecture will prepare to the field mission realized in Master 2 DEIPM.
 It will also provide students with the necessary background documents and methods to carry out such mission.
 Previous years field missions will be presented to help student in their own mission.